manicinc/magiclogger/README.md

 ## Extending MagicLogger

-You can write your own loggers using MagicLogger.
+You can write your own loggers using MagicLogger:

 ```javascript
 import { BaseCompatibleLogger } from 'magiclogger';